One Signal is the world leader n push notifications and they offer their service for free.

 Push notifications are one of the biggest advantages that mobile apps have over mobile websites, since they can send messages to users without the app being open.

 However, annoying notifications---those that are irrelevant and too frequent---can be dismissed or blocked easily.
 We highly recommend sending notifications only when the content is relevant to the user.
+Examples include an e-commerce app letting the end user know about a sale, or a game app letting the user know about a new level or feature.

 Go to your Blocks tab

-Click the ⚙ icon next to the
+Click the ⚙ icon next to the Push Notifications drawer

 One Signal is a free service that supports unlimited devices and notifications.
 You can learn more about their features on the OneSignal pricing page